CarsonSlovoka/old-home/content/social/stackoverflow/so-vote.md

 [Html 5 audio tag custom controls?]: https://stackoverflow.com/a/64012853/9935654
 [javascript slowly decrease volume of audio element]: https://stackoverflow.com/a/7942472/9935654
 [javascript -Dynamic pagination pure Js]: https://stackoverflow.com/a/70705563/9935654
+[Convert a 1D array to 2D array]: https://stackoverflow.com/a/22464838/9935654
+[How to handle "Uncaught (in promise) DOMException: play() failed because the user didn't interact with the document first." on Desktop with Chrome 66?]: https://stackoverflow.com/a/68128950/9935654
+[Can a Windows batch file determine its own file name?]: https://stackoverflow.com/a/33656038/9935654
+[Can we use google analytics for Internal website?]: https://stackoverflow.com/q/25418879/9935654

 {{< /table/bootstrap-table >}}